tehila491/Image_processing_final_project/README.md

 ### Restoration Summary

-The restoration experiments show that pre-processing can recover performance in some cases, but not universally.
+The restoration stage shows that preprocessing can recover part of the lost performance, but the amount of recovery depends strongly on the distortion type and the downstream task.

-- **Salt & Pepper noise:** Median filtering improves SNR and improves all three task metrics.
+- **Salt & Pepper Noise:** Median filtering produced the strongest improvement across SNR, Canny, GrabCut, and ResNet50.
-- **Overexposure:** Enhancement restores some contrast visually, but does not consistently improve task performance.
-- **Motion Blur:** Sharpening provides only limited recovery and may introduce artifacts, making this distortion the hardest to restore with simple pre-processing.
+- **Overexposure:** Inverse brightness correction and mild CLAHE improved both image quality and task performance.
+- **Motion Blur:** Richardson-Lucy based restoration improved edge-map similarity and segmentation IoU, but classification improvement was limited.

-Overall, the restoration stage demonstrates that enhancement methods must be matched carefully to the distortion type and the downstream vision task.
+Overall, the results show that restoration is useful, but it must be matched carefully to the distortion type.
+The improvement is strongest when the distortion can be reduced without introducing new artifacts.

 ### Final Comparison (Improvement)
 | Model | Distorted Score | Enhanced / Fine-Tuned Score | Recovery (%) |